 A foreign company that establishes a branch or a place of business will always remain a foreign company.
 However, when the foreign company chooses to be re-domiciled in Gibraltar, it will become a Gibraltar company once the registration process is complete.

-Foreign companies interested in setting up a branch in Gibraltar in 2023 can reach out to our team for complete assistance during the set up and registration of their branch.
+Foreign companies interested in setting up a branch in Gibraltar in 2024 can reach out to our team for complete assistance during the setup and registration of their branch.
 We can provide additional information, as needed, according to the industry in which the branch will activate.